RAM Prices Hit $550 Q2 2026 | IT Asset Recovery Timing

 Smart Buying Opportunity

 This market dynamic creates competing pressures.
-Organizations extending equipment lifecycles to defer refresh costs in high-price environments must balance operational risks of aging hardware against financial benefits of delaying purchases.
+Extending equipment lifecycles to defer refresh costs balances operational risks of aging hardware against financial benefits of delaying purchases.
 Conversely, organizations disposing of equipment during Q2 2026 pricing peaks maximize asset recovery value but face higher replacement costs, creating complex timing decisions requiring financial modeling across multiple scenarios.

 Understanding the 2024-2026 Memory Supply Crisis

-The current RAM shortage stems from structural reallocation of global DRAM manufacturing capacity toward AI infrastructure requirements.
-Major memory manufacturers including Samsung, SK Hynix, and Micron shifted production lines to high-bandwidth memory (HBM) and specialized AI accelerator memory, reducing consumer and enterprise DRAM output by approximately 30% throughout 2025.
+The RAM shortage stems from DRAM manufacturing capacity reallocation toward AI infrastructure.
+Major memory manufacturers including Samsung, SK Hynix, and Micron shifted production lines to high-bandwidth memory (HBM) and specialized AI accelerator memory, reducing consumer and enterprise DRAM output by ~30% throughout 2025.

-Simultaneously, AI data center buildouts consumed an estimated 70% of available global memory production, creating severe supply constraints for traditional PC and server markets.
+Simultaneously, AI data center buildouts consumed ~70% of available global memory production, creating severe supply constraints for traditional PC and server markets.

 Impact on Hardware Refresh Budgets